shanaallenholder/Java_Assessment_Repo/README.md

  Before you begin, ensure you have the following prerequisites:

  **Vs Code**
- * Download any IDE of your choice to work on, however I recommend VS code as all the examples you'll see with be from there.
+ * Download any IDE of your choice to work on, however I recommend VS code as all the examples you'll see will be done on there.
 1. [Visual Studio Code](https://code.visualstudio.com/Download)

 **Java Development Kit (JDK):**